 Location: Milsons Point

 For a bun that's as cute as it is delicious, look to Loulou's adorable Hot 'Heart' Buns.
-Made on a buttery brioche base, these buns are packed full of spices, raisins, citrus zest, and candied peel, and finished with the sweetest heart on top.
-You can pre-order a pack of six for just $22.
+Made on a buttery brioche base, these buns are available in three flavours this year: traditional, chocolate, and chocolate hazelnut, each one finished with the sweetest hear on top.